-The SEI has been normed and validated internationally; over 28,000 people have taken the assessment, and several studies have shown the SEI to be an effective measure tied to important work and life outcomes.
+The SEI has been normed and validated internationally; over 100,000 people are in the SEI norm base, and multiple studies have shown the SEI to be an effective measure tied to important work and life outcomes.
 Here is a selection:

-SEI Brain Profiles Technical Manual: Overview of the tools and their psychometric properties [PDF]
+Overview of the SEI, SEI-YV, and SEI360 tools and their psychometric properties [PDF]

 White Paper: Emotional Intelligence for Athletes’ Life Success.
 Among 30 retired members of the National Football League, there is a very strong correlation between EQ and “life success” (health, behavior).
 [PDF, slide highlights, press release]

 White Paper: EQ, Stress, and Performance in Healthcare: SEI predicts 60-80% of the variation in performance scores (higher for more senior team members).
 EQ seems to mitigate the negative effects of stress.
 [White paper] [PDF, slides, and press release also available]

 Research Analysis: Women’s Leadership Edge: Global Research on Emotional Intelligence, Gender, and Job Level.
 Reviewing data from 24,000 workers and leaders from around the world shows that women have an untapped leadership edge — but not in all areas of EQ.
 [Article Online]

 White Paper: Optimism for Performance: Optimism on SEI predicts 17.9% of performance scores in high-tech company [PDF]

 Journal Article: Differentiating emotional intelligence in leadership: Study of 3,305 employees shows that executives have higher levels of EQ (ie, emotional intelligence is predictive of job success) and that different levels of employees have different development needs.
 [Authors’ Prepublished Version – PDF] [Official Abstract]

 Research and Practice Library for a reference list and additional links.